Travelogue: Experiencing Japan, from Tokyo to Kyoto

 Ritz-Carlton, Kyoto

-Ritz-Carlton's fourth Japanese hotel has just opened in the cultural city of Kyoto, overlooking the Kamogawa River with views that extend to the Higashiyama Sanju-Roppo - the famous 36 mountain range
+Ritz-Carlton's fourth Japanese hotel lies in the cultural city of Kyoto, overlooking the Kamogawa River with views that extend to the Higashiyama Sanju-Roppo - the famous 36 mountain range

 Gora Kadan